 Nature of the Business

 Developers should also consider the risk that investment proposals pose for the organization’s existing business.
 Here, concern centres on whether or not the proposed investment is concomitant with, or fundamentally different from, the organization’s traditional business.
 For example, a proposed new project may produce goods or services repugnant to existing customers on political or ethical grounds or which may be seen to compete with products of customers who purchase the traditional products or services of the organization.
-This could be reflected in market resistance to the existing products and the consequent reduction in profitability having to be made good by income from the ne-w investment.
+This could be reflected in market resistance to the existing products and the consequent reduction in profitability having to be made good by income from the new investment.
 The corporate study might conclude that this effect would be so severe that the proposed investment would adversely affect the organization and thereby select other suitable alternative(s).

 Commitments/Involvement